Héritage Montréal

 Between 1914 and 1916, he built three apartment buildings in a similar style: the Godin, the Riga (now demolished) and the Saint-Jacques.
 These buildings immediately set new standards: they were among the first reinforced-concrete structures in Canada, and rare examples of Art Nouveau architecture in the metropolis.
 The Godin stands out for its prominent corner position and the rounded balusters typical of Art Nouveau.

-But the architect didn't limit the use of concrete to the skeleton of the building: the entire façade was left bare!
-This assertive use of concrete was unusual in residential architecture at the time.
-This particularity gives the Godin building an undeniable heritage value, prompting Héritage Montréal and Sauvons Montréal to oppose a real estate project planning its demolition in 1987.
-The two organizations also called for the building to be listed at gouvernement du Québec, which was done in 1990.
+But the architect did not limit concrete to the building's skeleton: it was left exposed across the entire façade of the building!
+This deliberate use of concrete was unusual in residential architecture at the time.
+This distinctive feature contributes to the Godin building's undeniable heritage value, prompting Héritage Montréal Sauvons Montreal to oppose a real estate project that would have demolished it in 1987.
+The two organizations also requested that it be classified by the gouvernement du Québec, which was done in 1990.

 In 2004, it was converted into a hotel complex, Hotel 10, and integrated into a modern addition designed by architect Dan Hanganu.